France detains one of the suspected killers of Jamal Khashoggi, sources say | CBC News

 Police source says detainee is named Khaled Aedh Al-Otaibi, a former Royal Guard of Saudi Arabia

-One of the suspected killers of Saudi journalist Jamal Khashoggi was arrested at Roissy airport near Paris on Tuesday as he was about to board a flight to Riyadh, a police source and a judicial source said.
+French police on Tuesday arrested a suspected member of the hit squad that killed Saudi journalist Jamal Khashoggi as the man was about to board a flight from Paris to Riyadh, French law enforcement sources said.

 A police source named the man as Khaled Aedh Al-Otaibi, a former Royal Guard of Saudi Arabia.
 A judicial source confirmed the arrest and said authorities were in the process of verifying his identity.